hammerztein/euribor-calculator/README.md

 - CSS pseudo-classes and pseudo-elements
 - Flexbox design

+## To Do

+- Add check for infinity or negative in monthly payments
+- Add check for date so that it cant be less than at least 2 months from today.

 ## Acknowledgements

 The design idea for the UI came from [Frontend Mentor challange](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).